nellapark/gemini-tedai/docs/prd.md

     - Generate a summary of recent positive and negative review themes.

 ### F6: Assets Generation for User
-- **Description:** Generates videos and graphics of the side by side comparisons of options (tradeoffs, etc.) to make it easy to understand and in native tongue -> language agnostic (in spanish or korean)
+- **Description:** Generates videos (with generated music) and graphics of the side by side comparisons of options (tradeoffs, etc.) to make it easy to understand and in native tongue -> language agnostic (in spanish or korean)
+- **Implementation:** Create these assets and put it in their Google Drive (GSuite integration)

 ### F7: One-Tap Booking
 - **Description:** Once the user selects a quote, the agent handles the initial scheduling communication.